relaycorp/veraid-js/README.md

 ### Signature verification

 To verify a Vera signature, you simply need the Signature Bundle and the plaintext to be verified.
-For extra security, this library also requires you to confirm the service where you intend to use the signature.
+For extra security, this library also requires you to confirm the service where you intend to use the plaintext.

 If Vera's maximum TTL of 90 days or the TTL specified by the signature producer may be too large for your application, you may also want to restrict the validity period of signatures.